doughjoe77/hasura-ddn-docker-compose/README.md

   states
 }
 ```
 # DDN CLI Cheatsheat
-Quick collection of available DDN commands as of 6/2025, you can also run the command `ddn connector --help` to get more detailed help for a specific option.
+Quick collection of available DDN commands as of 6/2025, you can also run the command `ddn connector --help` to get more detailed help for a specific option. <br>
+**NOTE**: You MUST be in the `./domain-services/ddn` directory to run any of the following commands successfully.

 | Command              | Description                                                                                     | Example Usage                                                        |
 |----------------------|-------------------------------------------------------------------------------------------------|----------------------------------------------------------------------|